 Prehistoric modern humans

-Some 23 thousand years ago, in Upper Paleolithic age cave was reached by modern humans.
-Representatives of Magdalenian and Solutrean cultures lived here and left at least 240 artefacts as well as a painting of deer, horse, aurochs, ibex and hand imprints.
+Some 23 thousand years ago, in the Upper Paleolithic age cave was reached by modern humans.
+Representatives of Magdalenian and Solutrean cultures lived here and left at least 240 artifacts as well as a painting of deer, horse, aurochs, ibex, and hand imprints.

-Also in Neolithic age people occasionally stayed in this cave.
-These were farmers and fishermen – seems, sea now was close to the caves.
+Also in the Neolithic age people occasionally stayed in this cave.
+These were farmers and fishermen – seems, the sea now was close to the caves.

 Neanderthals and humans were not the only ones living in this cave.
 In different time periods here have lived also numerous birds, wolves, hyaenas and also big cats.